Companies use LimeCall to proactively engage with visitors and instantly improve conversions.

 Some companies prefer to have sales reps in a specific location to attend to their queries.
 This is particularly true for companies that rely on phone conversations and need to be in touch at a time that would be convenient and proper for both parties.

 Taking a look at the availability of your sales reps before assigning a new lead to them would go a long way in determining the number of conversions you get.
-You may get good quality leads, and in the right location sent to a sales rep with the right skills, but if the rep already has a lot to do, the waiting time would be prolonged and time, as we know, is of the essence.
+You may get good quality leads and in the right location sent to a sales rep with the right skills, but if the rep already has a lot to do, the waiting time would be prolonged and time, as we know, is of the essence.

-Allowing your reps to grow in a sector would make them more efficient there, and would build their expertise.
+Allowing your reps to grow in a sector would make them more efficient and build their expertise.
 So when assigning leads to reps, consider the reps that are most suited for that category of queries.

 There are different lead distribution methods, but not all would be right for your team.
 So when building a good lead distribution process, you would have to try out different strategies with your team and stick to what works best for you.
 Some of the methods you could try include:

 With Round Robin, new leads are sent out automatically to the sales reps.
 Every sales rep gets an equal number of leads with this method, but the con of using this method is that the rep’s expertise isn’t considered when distributing the leads.
-So your leads may not get the type of service they expect, and it may cost you sales.
+So your leads may not get the type of service they expect, which may cost you sales.

 With the Shark Tank method, every sales rep gets notified when there is a new lead, and then the fastest to respond gets the lead.
 It works just as its name implies.
 It brings about healthy competition but could also cause laziness among sales reps as they would allow others to do the job constantly.
 It could also result in some of your reps hoarding leads, causing an increased waiting time.